Akabar – Sahara Treks, specialised tour operator for trekking tours

 - Hafid Benyachou attaches great importance to quality, be it in the catering, the equipment, the nomad team, the selection of the route and the campsites.
 He employs nomads and semi-nomads as camel drivers, cooks and helpers, because we greatly value their community and a familiar, friendly relationship and learn so much about their living environment in the desert, their everyday life, their festivals and celebrations, their stories.
 We work with some small, cosy riads located 2 km outside Zagora in the oasis gardens of Amezrou.
 Transfers, whether to the desert or to other towns, are provided by jeep and taxi drivers from Zagora.

 - At Akabar – Sahara Treks, it is customary for guests and the team to eat most of their meals together and to travel as one big family.
-The team always endeavours to ensure the well-being of the guests and performs its duties carefully and responsibly before and during the tour.
-Guides and trekking guests walk together during the tour and the guides are not forbidden to speak to the guests.
+Guides and trekkers walk together throughout the tour, and the guides are not prevented from speaking to the guests.
+Almost all the trekking guides are married and provide for their wives and children through these tours.

-- Our desert hikes are offered without fixed daily itineraries, as this does not correspond to the life of the nomads.
-In extreme landscapes such as the desert, weather conditions can sometimes lead to deviations from the itinerary described.
-We are therefore very grateful if all participants bring a certain degree of flexibility and adaptability with them.
-On our tours in the Sahara, we get to know the everyday harsh living conditions of the desert dwellers, who have to live with sandstorms, heat, sudden downpours or years of drought.
+- Our desert treks are offered without fixed daily itineraries, as this does not reflect the nomadic way of life.
+In extreme landscapes such as the desert, weather conditions may occasionally cause deviations from the described itinerary.
+We are therefore very grateful if all participants can bring a certain degree of flexibility and adaptability with them.
+On our tours of the Sahara, we gain an insight into the harsh everyday living conditions of the desert dwellers, who have to cope with sandstorms, heat, sudden downpours or years of drought.

 Our offers are closely calculated, food, wages and transfer costs are current prices in Morocco.
 For this reason it is not possible for us to give discounts.